CLASSIFICATION NO. 394

 The Development Review Supervisor differs from other supervisors within these two Departments by its focus within the areas of Development Review, Surveying and Onsite Wastewater related functions activities.
 It also differs from the Survey and CADD Supervisor which is a registered Professional Land Surveyor.

 Duties may include but are not limited to the following:

-- Coordinates development projects with other County departments and agencies, member cities and other jurisdictions; keeps affected parties informed on major project applications; coordinates implementation of strategic plan and program development for the Development Review process inter and intra departmentally (including the County Surveyor’s Office) by working with staff, division managers and department directors.
+- Coordinates development projects with other County departments and agencies, member cities and other jurisdictions; keeps affected parties informed on major project applications; coordinates implementation of strategic plan and program development for the Development Review process inter and intra departmentally (including DTD, WES and the County Surveyor’s Office) by working with staff, division managers and department directors.

-- Meets with customers to discuss development proposals and explain options in meeting requirements; makes decisions regarding complex requests; makes recommendations on variances or waivers; checks assigned review work for quality and compliance with Federal, State, County and service district rules, regulations and laws; interprets local, State and Federal requirements, rules and regulations as they apply to development proposals and review.
+- Meets with customers to discuss development proposals and explain options in meeting requirements; makes decisions regarding complex requests; makes recommendations on variances or waivers; checks assigned review work for quality and compliance with Federal, State, County and county service district rules, regulations and laws; interprets local, State and Federal requirements, rules and regulations as they apply to development proposals and review.

-- Hires and supervises professional and technical staff to provide quality service to citizens and County staff; assigns and evaluates work; prepares performance evaluations; recommends and administers progressive discipline; conducts or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other departments.
+- Hires and supervises administrative, professional and technical staff to provide quality service to citizens and County staff; assigns and evaluates work; prepares performance evaluations; recommends and administers progressive discipline; conducts or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other departments.